High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

-among \textcolor{black}{ the }Yb-based magnets and HF compounds at ambient pressure.
-Interestingly, $T_{\rm N}$ peaks at $x = 0.27$ and starts decreasing with further substitution as found in both magnetic susceptibility and specific heat results (Figs. 2(a) and 2(b)).
+To our knowledge, the antiferromagnetic transition temperature reaching 20 K is the highest among the Yb-based magnets and HF compounds at ambient pressure.
+Interestingly, $T_{\rm N}$ peaks at $x = 0.27$ and starts decreasing with further substitution as found in both magnetic susceptibility and specific heat results [Figs. \ref{fig:characterization}(a) and \ref{fig:characterization}(b)].
 It should be also noted that the Mn substitution changes the magnetic anisotropy.
-While the pure $\alpha$-YbAlB$_{4}$ has the Ising type moment along the $c$-axis and the $ab$-plane susceptibility is almost temperature independent below 300 K, the Mn substitution induces strong temperature dependence in the
+Whereas the pure $\alpha$-YbAlB$_{4}$ has the Ising type moment along the $c$-axis and the $ab$-plane susceptibility is almost temperature independent below 300 K, the Mn substitution induces a more isotropic behavior with a strong temperature dependence in the $ab$-plane, as visible in the inverse susceptibility in the inset of Fig. \ref{fig:characterization}(a).

-$ab$-plane susceptibility and \textcolor{black}{ thus }the susceptibility becomes more isotropic with the Mn substitution, as can be seen in the inverse susceptibility as a function of temperature in Fig. 2(a) inset.

-To further understand the Mn substitution effects, we made the Curie-Weiss (CW) fitting to both the $ab$-plane and the $c$-axis components of the susceptibility $\chi (T)$.
-The fitting was performed in the temperature region between 150 K and 250 K except for the $ab$-plane component of the pure system